 Using good quality tools when making your liquid culture makes sure of consistency and stops contamination or damage to your mycelium.
 This is especially important when working in sterile environments.

-Zombie Mushrooms and other suppliers make this setup easier by offering beginners kits that include modified lids, jars, and starter cultures.
+Zombie Mushrooms makes this setup easier by offering beginners kits that include modified lids, jars, and starter cultures.

 Pressure cooker on stove for sterilizing mushroom culture